oasis-tcs/odata-specs/odata-json-format/10 Media Entity.md

 The `count` name/value pair represents the number of entities in the collection.
-If present and the [`streaming=true`](#PayloadOrderingConstraints) `content-type` parameter is set, it MUST come before the `value` name/value pair.
+If present and the [`streaming=true`](#PayloadOrderingConstraints) media type parameter is set, it MUST come before the `value` name/value pair.
 If the response represents a partial result, the `count` name/value pair MUST appear in the first partial response, and it MAY appear in subsequent partial responses (in